Error-331/code_tests/docs/bible/links.md

 Treasure Beyond Words - September 21 (The riches of this world pale in significance to what we have in Christ);

 The Treasure - September 22 (May we never take for granted the gift from the God);

+What is Written? - September 23 (It humbles us so that we can understand the mercy of God revealed in the gospel; We must have childlike faith and humility of heart, seeking the truth about salvation);